ichumbo/ichumbo/README.md

-## 🐱‍🐉 Sobre mim
+## 🐱‍🐉 About me

-**Sou um programador em desenvolvimento, estagiando e cursando a faculdade.
-Atualmente atuo na área como Front-End e atualmente estudando o Back-end para assim se tornar um Full-stack**
+**I'm a developing programmer, intern and attending college.
+I currently work in the area as a Front-End and currently studying the Back-end to become a Full-stack**

 ##